PAST2212/zonethreat/README.md

 # zonethreat
 **Domain / TLD Zone File Monitoring for Brand and Mailing Domain Names**

+**New in Version 2.0**
+- Add Multiprocessing and Multithreading to speed up performance drastically

 In opposite to my other projects which depends on newest data feed, here you can monitor directly in the domain zone files that are published by domain authorities (e.g. ICANN).

 One advantage is to scan **millions over millions** of currently registered domains for one specific TLD at a time (e.g. .com / .net / .info, etc.) to find **brand impersonations**, **close cousins of confusingly similar looking domains** or using results for further data engineering / crime investigation operations.